anthofflab/MimiSSPs.jl/README.md

 ## News/Upcoming

-* We have carbon dioxide emissions from Benveniste et al., 2020 availble soon, although these run 1950 to 3000 and are only available for the one gas (not CH4, N2O, and SF6) so we have not yet determined how to properly incorprate them
+* We have carbon dioxide emissions from Benveniste et al., 2020 availble soon, although these run 1950 to 3000 and are only available for the one gas (not CH4, N2O, and SF6) so we have not yet determined how to properly incorporate them